kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-05-send-legacy-events.md

 ## Verify the legacy event delivery

-To verify that the event was properly delivered, check the logs of the Function by following the [instructions](../../02-get-started/04-trigger-workload-with-event.md#verify-the-event-delivery) given in the getting-started guide.
+To verify that the event was properly delivered, check the logs of the Function (see [Verify the event delivery](../../02-get-started/04-trigger-workload-with-event.md#verify-the-event-delivery)).

 You see the received event in the logs:
 ```